-Click this button, and you can pre-enter the information of the sample to be tested before performing the sample analysis.
+Click this button, and you can enter the information and analysis mode of the sample to be tested before performing the sample analysis.
 See section 7.3 Entering Sample Information.

-7.6.4 Validate/Cancel Validation
+7.6.3 Validate/Cancel Validation

 After running sample, you can click Validate to validate the sample.
 After validating, the button will replaced by Cancel Validation.
-After validating, you can not edit the sample/patient information and the result.
+After validating, you cannot edit the sample information and the result.

 If the current sample has been validated, the sample validation can be canceled by clicking Cancel Validation.
-After canceling the validation, you can edit the sample/patient information and the result.
+After canceling the validation, you can edit the sample information and the result.

-7.6.5 Print
+7.6.4 Print